The Rex Cramphorn Studio Conditions of Use

 - A rehearsal schedule and full contact list of all individuals who will be accessing the Studio must be given to the Technical Director at least one week before the beginning of the residency.

 - Every person entering the Studio must record their name in the book provided.

 - If performances/showings are given in the Studio, it is appropriate to invite members of staff of the Department to attend.

 - The Studio is separately keyed and security-alarmed, so that users may work at any time of the day or night during the residency.
 Up to two people (maximum) in the company must be nominated in advance as the individual/s responsible for swipe card access, security code, locking up the Studio and switching off equipment.
 The nominated person/s must make an appointment to see the Technical Director in the week before the residency to be oriented to the security system.

-Users pay a refundable deposit and a small non-refundable administration fee to the University’s Security Service for an access card to the Studio.
 The card is collected from the Services Building, Security Service, Keys & Access Cards, 2nd Floor, Cnr Codrington & Abercrombie Streets, Darlington Campus.

 - Access cards are not transferrable; the cardholder must be present in the Studio whenever it is in use.